judge2005/setledsmac/README.md

 # SetLEDs Karabiner for Mac OS X

-This is for those who use Karabiner and want the _NumLk_ key on their keypad to not only remap the keys (which Karabiner can do) but also set the NumLk led correctly on the keyboard (which, as of this writing, Karbiner can't do).
+This is for those who use [Karabiner](https://karabiner-elements.pqrs.org/) and want the _Num Lock_ key on their keypad to not only remap the keys
+(which Karabiner can do) but also set the Num Lock led correctly on the keyboard (which, as of this writing, Karabiner can't do).
 # Overview
-To get this to work there is a script called setleds_karabiner.sh that can be run from Karabiner (or the command line for that matter).
+To get this to work there is a script called _setleds_karabiner.sh_ that can be run from Karabiner (or the command line for that matter).
-This script works be first selecting a profile in Karabiner that does not include any keyboards - you must define this yourself.
+This script works by first selecting a profile in Karabiner that does not include any keyboards - you must define this yourself.
-Then it uses setleds to set the numlock led to the desired state.
-Then it sets the Karbiner profile back to whatever was active when you ran the shell script.
+Then it uses [setleds](https://github.com/damieng/setledsmac) to set the numlock led to the desired state.
+Then it sets the Karabiner profile back to whatever was active when you ran the shell script.

 The script is fairly bullet-proof, e.g
 * It should work even if there are spaces in things like path names
 * If you run it with the wrong number of arguments it prints out a usage message
-* It checks that the 'no keyboard' profile you want it to use actually exists before it does anything
+* It checks that the 'no keyboard' profile you want to use actually exists before it does anything
 * It will keep trying the _setleds_ command until it either works or 2s have passed (there is a delay between when Karabiner returns from the set profile command and when it actually takes itself out of the way).
 # Installation
 Download the zip from the releases.
 It contains:
-* setleds binary
+* _setleds_ binary
-* setleds_karabiner.sh
+* _setleds_karabiner.sh_
-* enable_numlock_toggle.json
+* _enable_numlock_toggle.json_
-* numpad_keys.json
+* _numpad_keys.json_

 In no particular order:

-* Create a bin folder directly under your home directory and put both the _setleds_ binary and _setleds_karabiner.sh_ in it.
-If you don't do this you will have to edit enable_numlock_toggle.json and if setelds and setleds_karabiner.sh are in different directories, you will have to edit the shell script too.
+* Create a folder called `bin` directly under your home directory and put both the `setleds` binary and `setleds_karabiner.sh` in it.
+If you don't do this you will have to edit `enable_numlock_toggle.json` and if setleds and setleds_karabiner.sh are in different directories, you will have to edit the shell script too.
 * Create a profile in Karabiner that does not contain any devices.
 Call it _No keyboard_.
-If you call it something else, you will have to edit enable_numlock_toggle.json.
+If you call it something else, you will have to edit `enable_numlock_toggle.json` to pass that profile name as a second argument to setleds_karabiner.sh.
-* Load enable_numlock_toggle.json as a complex rule in Karabiner.
-If you have already loaded 'Enable Num Lock Toggle', replace it with enable_numlock_toggle.json.
+* Load `enable_numlock_toggle.json` as a complex rule in Karabiner.
+If you have already loaded 'Enable Num Lock Toggle', replace it with `enable_numlock_toggle.json`.
-* Optionally load numpad_keys.json as a complex rule.
+* Optionally load `numpad_keys.json` as a complex rule - this is what remaps the keys.
 If you already have 'Numpad keys' installed, you can just use that.
 I only provide it so this zip is a one-stop-shop.
 * Read the Notes section below before you go hammering the numlock key - it will help avoid any issues.

 ## Notes